 - Who invented the Black Forest cuckoo clock?

-- What is the commonly used material for making cuckoo clocks?
+- What is the material most commonly used for making cuckoo clocks?

 - Where to buy Cuckoo Clocks in Germany?